Enhancing the sensitivity and selectivity of pyrene-based sensors for detection of small gaseous molecules via destructive quantum interference: Computational details

 \section{Computational details}

-The adsorption of the selected molecules on the pyrene core is investigated within the framework of density functional theory and non-equilibrium Green’s functions (DFT+NEGF),\cite{brandbyge2002DFTNE, xue2002first} as implemented in the Atomic Simulation Environment (ASE)\cite{larsen2017ASE} and the GPAW software packages.\cite{mortensen2005GPAW,enkovaara2010GPAW} The wave functions are described by atom-centered basis functions within an LCAO double-$\zeta$ polarized basis set, and we employ the Perdew-Burke-Ernzerhof (PBE) parametrization for the exchange-correlation functional, and a sampling of 0.2~\AA \ grid spacing.
+The adsorption of the selected molecules on the pyrene core and the chemiresistive response are investigated within the framework of density functional theory and non-equilibrium Green's functions,\cite{brandbyge2002DFTNE,xue2002first} (DFT+NEGF) as implemented in the Atomic Simulation Environment~\cite{larsen2017ASE} (ASE) and the GPAW software packages.~\cite{mortensen2005GPAW,enkovaara2010GPAW} The electron wave functions are described by atom-centered basis functions within an LCAO double-$\zeta$ polarized basis set, with a grid spacing of 0.2~\AA, and we employ the Perdew-Burke-Ernzerhof (PBE) parametrization for the exchange-correlation functional.